 pp. 43-44 "I think Lewis would tell you to follow Christ, not him," Chad said with a sly smile.

 "Ah, but can't I follow both?"
 I paused before finding what I meant to say.
 "I'm not as traditional as Jack is, but then again, he's not as traditional as others believe him to be."
 I let the next words settle on my tongue before I spoke them.
-"I wish could visit him as you did.
+"I wish I could visit him as you did.
 I can almost feel the cool green English world.
 The quiet.
 The libraries and cathedrals hushed with sublime beauty.

 Chad clasped his hands together and tented his fingers under his chin, nodded.
 "It was profound, I'll give you that.
 Maybe there will come a day when you can do the same."